Gana Misra

 The Great Disconnect: Finance Speaks, IT Listens (But Doesn't Always Hear)

 Financial reporting isn't just about numbers on a spreadsheet.
 It's about systems, controls, data integrity, and audit trails, all of which live in the IT domain.
-Yet, there's a dangerous cultural and operational divide between finance teams and IT departments that consistently leads to compliance failures.
+Yet, there's a persistent cultural and operational divide between finance teams and IT departments that consistently leads to compliance failures.
+According to a Gartner survey, 65% of CFOs cited misalignment between finance and IT as a top risk factor for reporting errors (Gartner, 2024).
+SEC Chief Accountant Paul Munter stated in a 2023 speech that "financial reporting is only as reliable as the systems and controls that produce it."

 Finance teams understand what needs to be reported.
 IT teams understand how systems work.
 But somewhere in the translation between "We need automated revenue recognition" and "Let's add it to the Q3 roadmap," critical compliance requirements get lost, deprioritized, or misunderstood.